vidalvanbergen/MacOS-Alternating-Listbox---MacOSLib/README.md

 # MacOS listbox with alternating row colors

-Sample #Xojo code for implementing alternating row colors for a listbox with Dark mode support on MacOS using the open source library #MacOSLib
+Sample Xojo code for implementing a listbox with alternating row colors that supports Dark Mode on MacOS using the open source MacOSLib

 ![Alternating Listbox preview image](MacOS-Alternating-Listbox.png?raw=true "Alternating Listbox preview image")